dunkelrot/doc-CC/README.md

 The filter mechanism is flexible but can lead to unexpected results :D

-Note that the ID for each segment has NO special meaning for the client besides:
+Note that the ID of an entry has NO special meaning for the client besides:

 * an ID of 0 passes a filter always
 * the ID should match with the filter definitions
 * the ID should be an integer value.

+__Note that entries without an ID get the default ID value of 0.__

 To a add a code segment with a fixed value to all generated document codes just add the attribute "fixed:true" to the segment.

+To improve performance for large entry lists you can disable filtering by setting the attribute "filtered:false" at the segment.

+To further improve performance you can set the attribute "filtering:false" at the segment.
+This will stop the segment to cause any filter updates on subsequent segments.
+__Should not be set on a segments which contain at least on entry with a filter.__

 ### Worth to know